Biter01/SimpleAlgebraSoftware/README.md

 # SimpleAlgebraSoftware

-A simple Algebra Software where you can work with structures like Matrices, Vectors, linear expressions!
+A simple Algebra Software where you can work with structures like Matrices, Vectors and linear expressions!

 ## Features
 ### Matrices